upa-dt/upa-dt/README.md

 - 👀 we'r interested in helping pharmaceutical sector in Egypt to share knowledge and integrate  work
 - 🌱 We'r currently learning ...
 - 💞️ We'r looking to collaborate on ...
-- 📫 How to reach us visit https://www.upa.gov.eg or contact us at customercare hotline 02-15556
+- 📫 How to reach us visit https://www.upa.gov.eg or contact us at customer care hotline 02-15556

 <!---
 upa-dt/upa-dt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.